csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 5.8 ALTERNATIVE APPROACHES

 Because calculating optimal decisions in games is intractable in most cases, all algorithms must make some assumptions and approximations.
-The standard approach, based on mini- max, evaluation functions, and alpha–beta, is just one way to do this.
+The standard approach, based on minimax, evaluation functions, and alpha–beta, is just one way to do this.
 Probably because it has